 For every $100 that it would cost to replace your ring (i.e. its appraised value), you should expect to pay somewhere in the range of $1 to $2.

-In other words, if you insure an engagement ring with an appraised value of $9,000, you’re likely to pay somewhere between $90 and $180 a year for this insurance policy — which further breaks down to $7.50 to $15 a month.
+In other words, if you insure an engagement ring with an appraised value of $9,000, you’re likely to pay somewhere between $90 and $180 a year for this insurance policy — which further breaks down to between $7.50 and $15 a month.
 Not too bad, right?

 Of course, there are other factors that come into play, including the geographic region in which you reside.
 If you live in the urban core of a city with a higher crime rate, for example, you’re probably looking at a pricier jewelry insurance policy on your prized ring.

 How to insure your ring: a few simple steps.

 Now that you have a better understanding of how much engagement ring insurance might cost you, you’re probably wondering just how you go about purchasing an engagement ring insurance policy.
 Don’t worry, Zillion has you “covered” here too.